dorkamotorka/ebpf-labs/labs/my-first-ebpf-program-5120140e/index.md

 sudo ./hello
 ```

-`hello` eBPF application should now capture and log `Hello world` each time a process is executed on the system.
+The `hello` eBPF application should now capture and log `Hello world` each time a process is executed on the system.

-Well, not really.
-In order for this tutorial to remain as simple as possible, our two programs aren't anyhow communicating with each other, since they would need a buffer to exchange data.
-We'll get there in another tutorial, but in case you are interested - this would be implemented via [different kind of BPF maps](https://docs.kernel.org/bpf/maps.html).
+Well, not exactly.
+To keep this tutorial as simple as possible, our user and kernel programs aren’t communicating with each other yet — they would need a buffer to exchange data.
+We’ll cover that in a future tutorial.
+If you’re curious, this is typically implemented using [different types of BPF maps](https://docs.kernel.org/bpf/maps.html).

-For now, everytime the process is executed on the system, our eBPF application does in fact capture this and runs itself, but this is only indicated through the eBPF logs, to which we are writing `Hello world` using `bpf_printk("Hello world");` line.
+For now, every time a process runs on the system, our eBPF program does capture the event and executes, but the only visible output is in the eBPF logs, where we write `Hello world` with the line:

 ```c [hello.c]{4}
 ...